Click here to check boarding vacancy

 We recommend medicating against fleas and ticks for all dogs.
 Fleas and ticks are prevalent in the Ottawa area and are carriers of communicable diseases and internal parasites.

-My dog has shown signs of aggression towards other dogs / humans will you accept them?
+My dog has shown signs of aggression towards other dogs, will you accept them?

-Yes, we deal with many dogs which show signs of aggression through the training aspect of our kennel. however, additional charges apply for aggressive dogs as they must be segregated from all other dogs and special handling is required to properly care for these dogs. due to the time requirements needed to care for an aggressive dog, we are only able to accept one dog at a time on any given day. please contact us before booking your dogs stay.
+Yes, we deal with many dogs which show signs of aggression through the training aspect of our kennel. however, additional charges apply for aggressive dogs as they must be segregated from all other dogs and special handling is required to properly care for these dogs. due to the time requirements needed to care for an aggressive dog, we are only able to accept a limited number of these dogs at a time on any given day.

 Are you able to administer medications to my dog?